Known as "forever chemicals" and the "Devil's Piss", PFAS are a group of toxic chemicals harming our bodies.

-Early last fall, a couple Soapbox Seattle friends and I were hanging out at a local farmers market.
-We figured it’d be a good way to catch some sunshine and good vibes and great food while supporting local businesses.
+In Fall 2021, a couple Soapbox Seattle friends and our founder, Nivi, were hanging out at a local farmers market.
+They figured it’d be a good way to catch some sunshine and good vibes and great food while supporting local businesses.

-As soon as we walked in, we were greeted by an organizer from Toxic Free Future who asked us if we’re concerned about the environment.
+As soon as they walked in, they were greeted by an organizer from Toxic Free Future who asked them if they're concerned about the environment.
 She was at the right place at the right time 😉

-Spoiler alert: John Oliver is on our side.
+Spoiler alert and fun fact: John Oliver is on our side.

 🎯 Action step 1 of 4: READ — Let's start by looking at a few articles together.

-These articles on PFAS / forever chemicals are coming to you Q&A style, based on the Qs I had and the As I found.
-The two key articles I’m sharing below are from NatGeo explaining PFAS and FIGO’s fact sheet on PFAS’s effects on women and pregnancy.
+These articles on PFAS / forever chemicals are coming to you Q&A style, based on the Qs we had and the As we found.
+The two key articles we're sharing below are from NatGeo explaining PFAS and FIGO’s fact sheet on PFAS’s effects on women and pregnancy.

 🏁 Checkpoint: This is the end of action step 1 of 4: READ.